mathspp/mathspp/pages/02.blog/python-deque-tutorial/item.md

 ## `deque` examples

 A `deque` can do _so many things_!
-Leave your favourite examples below and I'll add them here.
+Let me know what your favourite use cases for `deque` are in the comments below and I'll add them here.

 [deque-documentation]: https://docs.python.org/3/library/collections.html#collections.deque